Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 ```

 We propose to implement an intention in the IDE which suggests
-to add the `@set:` target automatically for known DI annotations
+adding the `@set:` target automatically for known DI annotations
 when applied to delegated properties.

-From this perspective, the delegate-first approach is more consistent,
+From this perspective, the delegate-first approach is more consistent
 because assign-once properties interact with annotations
 in the same way as other delegated properties do.
-With language-builtin approach, assign-once properties might
+With the language-builtin approach, assign-once properties might
 create an expectation that they have backing fields
 and annotations can be applied to them, but that is not the case: